-Melissa Hewey is a member of the Trial Services Group, focusing her practice on insurance defense, school law, higher education law, employment matters and general commercial litigation.
+Melissa Hewey is the chair of the firm's School and Local Government Group, and is a member of the Trial Services Group, focusing her practice on insurance defense, school law, higher education law, employment matters and general commercial litigation.
+She appears regularly before state and federal courts in Maine and New Hampshire as well as administrative agencies such as the Maine Human Rights Commission and New Hampshire Department of Labor.

 Melissa has been elected as a Fellow in the Litigation Counsel of America's Trial Lawyer Honorary Society.
-She has been selected for inclusion in Best Lawyers in America for over ten years in the categories of Employment Law-Management, Education Law, Labor and Employment Litigation, Municipal Litigation and Commercial Litigation, and has been named Maine's 2012 Lawyer of the Year in the category of Employment Law-Management.
-Melissa has also been selected by New England Super Lawyers as one of the top 50 female lawyers.
+She has been selected for inclusion in Best Lawyers in America for over ten years in the categories of Employment Law-Management, Education Law, Labor and Employment Litigation, Municipal Litigation and Commercial Litigation.
+In 2014, Melissa was named Maine's Education Lawyer of the Year and in 2012 she was named Maine’s Best Lawyer of the Year in the category of Employment Law-Management.
+Melissa has also been selected by New England Super Lawyers as one of the top 50 female lawyers and Benchmark Litigation has recognized Melissa as a Litigation Star in Maine as well as one of the Top 250 Women in Litigation nationwide.
 She has also been selected for inclusion in Super Lawyers Corporate Counsel Edition in the Labor and Employment Law category.
 In addition, she is listed in Chambers and Partners’ USA Guide, an independent guide to the top lawyers in the United States, under the categories of Employment Defense and Commercial Litigation.
 She is also the first woman in the State of Maine to be inducted into the American College of Trial Lawyers.
-Benchmark Litigation has recognized Melissa as a Litigation Star in Maine as well as one of the Top 250 Women in Litigation nationwide.

-Melissa has presented many seminars on a variety of school law topics across the state.
+Melissa regularly presents at seminars for school personnel and board members on a variety of school law topics and at continuing legal education seminars for lawyers on employment and litigation topics.
 She is a contributing author of Maine School Law (Fourth Edition 2012), is the author of numerous School Law Advisory articles, and has written and acted in three training videos for school districts.

 - J.D., University of Maine School of Law (1987) (magna cum laude)